EzyWebwerkstaden/Docs/docs/guidlines/git.md

 ### Commit Message

-When doing an commit ther should always be an TAG
+When doing an commit ther should always be an TAG and if there is an item associated to the commit it should also be added.

 - [FIX] For an bugfix
 - [FEATURE] for something new
 - [REFACTOR] for refactoring
 - [TEST] when just editing tests
+- TODO: add more.

+So en example commit should look like this: `PRJ-1 [FIX] made changes to web.config so it's correct`